-Health Education England produced and published Cancer Workforce Plan Phase 1: Delivering the cancer strategy to 2021, in December 2017 as the first step in delivering this vision.
+Health Education England (HEE) produced and published Cancer Workforce Plan Phase 1: Delivering the cancer strategy to 2021 in December 2017, as the first step in delivering this vision.
 This document, developed in collaboration with Cancer Alliances, identified seven professions of the most immediate concern to delivery of the cancer strategy – clinical nurse specialists, histopathologists, gastroenterologists, clinical radiologists, diagnostic radiographers, therapeutic radiographers, and oncologists (clinical and medical).

 Our workforce programme will focus primarily on building capacity, increasing and mixing skillsets, providing training, education and career development for these clinical professions.

 We continue to work collaboratively with HEE on a portfolio of projects seeking to deliver the ambitions of the National Cancer Workforce Plan.
 Examples of this work include:

 - developing a programme of e-learning aligned to the RCN Cancer Nursing Career and Education Framework.

 - developing a preceptorship pathway for diagnostic radiographers with the team at e-Learning for Healthcare.

 - working with the Royal College of Pathologists to recruit histopathology doctors through the medical training initiative (MTI) scheme.

 For further information please contact Vicki Finch.